 As job openings hit record highs and businesses struggle to find workers, retaining top talent is more important than ever.
 However, many employers are relying on old, ineffective methods for attracting and keeping staff.
 It’s going to take more than free lunches and knickknacks to ensure today’s workers are loyal and productive.

-Still, a few brands have gone above and beyond when it comes to thanking team members.
+A few brands have gone above and beyond when it comes to thanking team members.
 These businesses set the highest standards for employee appreciation and inspire those looking to follow in their footsteps.

-1. Walt Disney
+1. Disney

-Walt Disney has more than 100 employee awards that include pay raises, plaques, trophies, and public recognition.
-However, Disney also offers something called Magic Backstage Sweepstakes for employees who work harder.
-This program allows managers to nominate workers who go the extra mile and enter them into a drawing to win a night in Cinderella’s castle, a free Disney vacation or another grand prize of similar value.
+This program allows managers to nominate workers who go the extra mile and enter them into a drawing to win a night in Cinderella’s castle, a free Disney vacation, or another prize of similar value.

 Rewarding hard-working employees with free admission and plaques isn’t expensive for Disney.
 However, they hold a lot of value for those who put in the time and effort to earn them.
-Plus, they incentivize other cast members and staff to exemplify company values and provide guests with a magical experience, which will inevitably attract more visitors to the park.
+Plus, they incentivize other cast members and staff to exemplify company values and provide guests with a magical experience, which will inevitably attract more visitors to the park

 2. Zappos

 Many employers undervalue peer-to-peer recognition, choosing to focus on the manager-subordinate relationship instead.
 However, feedback exchange among co-workers is one of the best ways to boost overall recognition and create a more positive, inclusive, and empathetic company culture.
-Luckily, Zappos has already figured this out and now offers a program that allows team members to give each other $50 for a job well done.

 3. GE Healthcare